3 Ways Generative AI Will Help Marketers Connect With Customers

-With real-time visibility into the health of your application network, you can holistically monitor all your APIs, integrations, and microservices in real time, enabling data governance across the enterprise — even across self-serve and automation tools.
-As a result, organisations accelerate issue identification and root-cause analysis to ensure resilient infrastructure and high performance.
+With real-time visibility into the health of your application network, you can holistically monitor all your APIs, integrations, and microservices in real-time, enabling data governance across the enterprise — even across self-serve and automation tools.
+As a result, organizations accelerate issue identification and root-cause analysis to ensure resilient infrastructure and high performance.

 Developers need the right data and environment where they can test effectively, iterate rapidly, and deploy safely.

 To establish oversight and ensure complete visibility into data governance across the enterprise, you must:

 When you can control who has access to which data and affirm that person’s identity, your company has a greater chance of guaranteeing security integrity.
 Then, more nuanced cases such as masking sensitive data in sandbox environments or safely monitoring events add that extra layer of protection.